Heaven: According to the Aṅguttara Nikāya

 The ruler of this heaven is Indra or Shakra, and the realm is also called Trayatrimia.

-Each denizen addresses other denizens as the title "mārisa".
+Each denizen addresses other denizens with the title "mārisa".

 The governing hall of this heaven is called Sudhamma Hall.
 This heaven has a garden Nandanavana with damsels, as its most magnificent sight.

-Ajita the Licchavi army general was reborn here.
-Gopika the Sākyan girl was reborn as a male god in this realm.
+Ajita, the Licchavi army general, was reborn here.
+Gopika, the Sākyan girl, was reborn as a male god in this realm.

 Any Buddhist reborn in this realm can outshine any of the previously dwelling denizens because of the extra merit acquired for following the Buddha's teachings.
 The denizens here have a lifespan of 36,000,000 years.